toffii/ConsoleGames/README.md

 # ConsoleGames
-This is a hobby prosject where I create console text based games!
+This is a hobby project where I create console text based games!

 Please enjoy and have fun!